joaquingatica/chatstats/README.md

 * `test` to run the tests.

 ## Notes & Disclaimers:
-* For now, the project in only developed for macOS for it's `sh` usage.
-Minimal changes for Windows or Linux may need to be made.
+* For now, the project in only developed for macOS for its `sh` usage.
+Minimal changes in scripts or usage for Windows and Linux need to be made.
 * Chat exports are expected to have the date and time format as `mm/dd/yyyy, HH:MM`.
 * Chat exports are expected to be exports without media, and it wasn't tested with other kind of exports